Richard Davidson Award

 - The aim of our MSc is to develop leaders who can address the crisis in food systems, from food insecurity to environmental impacts.
 Tell us about your leadership skills and give us an example of how you have used these to facilitate a specific change.
 (400 words)

 - Tell us what challenges you have faced in your education and how you have sought to overcome them?
 (200 words)

 - This programme is delivered online.
-What do you see as the positives of online study and what problems can you envision?
+What do you see as the positives of online study and what problems can you envisage?
 How would you overcome those problems?
 (200 words)

-Applicants who are shortlisted will be invited for interview via video connection e.g. Skype.
+Applicants who are shortlisted will be invited for interview via video connection e.g. Microsoft Teams.
 If shortlisted, you will receive an email to the address you registered in your application.
-You will be asked to choose a convenient time slot for interview.
 The interview will last approximately 30 minutes and will allow us to ask you more about the scholarship and your interests in food security and also an opportunity for us to get to know you better.
 You will also be able to ask any questions that you have.